chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Description of the final model architecture

-The code for this step is contained in the Jupyter notebook in analysis cells under the heading ' Step 2: Design and Test a Model Architecture' and sub-heading 'Pre-process the Data Set'
+The code for this step is contained in the Jupyter notebook in analysis cells under the heading 'Step 2: Design and Test a Model Architecture' and sub-heading 'Pre-process the Data Set'

 My final model was heavily influenced by the LenNet architecture and consisted of the following layers:

-<span style="text-align: center;">Table 1.
-Model Architecture</span>

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|